TuxVinyards/qqX/README.md

 Start from scratch.
 Or safely test out the qqX difference on your existing VM's.

-qqX has been designed to work happily alongside quickgui or any quickemu shortcuts, if you already have them.

 - From version 1.8 onwards, the installation of quickemu is not essential.
-However, the easiest route to installing all the necessary components and dependencies is to just follow the standard Quickemu setup, as in the instructions on the [quickemu-project pages](https://github.com/quickemu-project/quickemu)
+However, the easiest route to installing all the necessary components and dependencies is to just follow the standard Quickemu setup, as in the instructions on the [quickemu-project pages](https://github.com/quickemu-project/quickemu/wiki/01-Installation)

   In the case of some host distros, such as Fedora, manual installation of quickemu to 'PATH' may now be omitted.

+  qqX has been designed to work happily alongside quickgui or any quickemu shortcuts, if you already have them.

 - Download qqX.
 The latest release is available [here](https://github.com/TuxVinyards/qqX/releases/latest).
 You can also make your first download via the **code/clone** button.
 The 'dev' branch may be newer and may have the very latest tweaks and bug fixes too ...